The generalized second law in Euclidean Schwarzschild black hole: Introduction

-There are in the literature many ways to calculate the average of the generating functional of connected correlations functions or the quenched free energy.
-Here we use the distributional zeta-method \cite{Svaiter:2016lha,svaiter2016disordered,polym12051066}.
-For infinitely many terms of the series that defines the average generating functional, we obtain respective effective actions.
-For some specifics choices for the covariance of the disorder, the mathematical level of the problem is raised to the domain of spectral theory of singular differential operators on Riemannian manifolds.
-In this situation with a quenched disorder, we have to discuss the self-adjointness of the Schr\"{o}dinger operator defined by the effective actions \cite{shubin1992spectral,zbMATH02105661}.
-Up to the best of our knowledge, such a connection is new in the literature.
-Since we are working in a compact domain, the Schr\"{o}dinger operators has discrete spectra.
-With countable sets of eigenvalues, we are able to define a spectral entropy.
-Finally using functional determinants, we discuss the generalized entropy density with the contribution of external matter fields affected by the internal degrees of freedom to the total entropy of the black hole.
-Our main result is that the generalized total entropy preserves the second law thermodynamics in black hole physics.
-Previous results are the Refs. \cite{Sorkin:1986mg, Wall:2011hj}.
+There are numerous methods in the literature for calculating the quenched average of the Gibbs free energy.
+In this work, we utilize the distributional zeta-function method \cite{Svaiter:2016lha}.
+This method leads to a series representation of the quenched Gibbs free energy, allowing the imposition of various symmetries on the field theory encoded in each term of the series.
+In our procedure, see Sec. \ref{sec:thermal mass}, we are able to identify the variables which take into account the effects of the ``replica wormholes".
+Following this path, for specific choices of the disorder covariance, the problem is elevated to the domain of spectral theory involving singular differential operators on Riemannian manifolds.
+By applying this procedure, we find that generalized Schrödinger operators on Riemannian manifolds naturally emerge in the description of field thermodynamics quantities.
+In the context of a disorder field, the self-adjointness of the Schrödinger operator, defined by the effective actions, must be addressed \cite{shubin1992spectral,zbMATH02105661}.
+To the best of our knowledge, this connection is novel in the literature.
+Given that we are working in a compact domain, the Schrödinger operators have discrete spectra.
+With these countable sets of eigenvalues, we are able to define a spectral entropy.

+Finally, using functional determinants, we derive a generalized entropy density, and our main result is a new expression for the generalized total entropy of the system affected by the additive disorder which, in average, could model the ``replica wormholes" effects.
+Remarkably, in this model, the generalized entropy preserves the second law of thermodynamics in black hole physics.
+Moreover, generalizing this result to finitely or countably many fields is straightforward.
+It is worth noting that other approaches exist for proving the generalized second law, as discussed in Refs. \cite{Sorkin:1986mg, Wall:2011hj,Wall:2009wm}.